 - Common mistakes

 - How to do a tricep pushdown at home

-Thus, If we are looking to improve the arm strength, size and appearance as a whole; then the triceps should be at the forefront of all our training plans.
+Roughly two thirds of our arm is made up of the tricep, making it the dominant part of the arm.
+If we’re looking to improve arm strength, size and appearance as a whole; then the triceps should be at the forefront of all our training plans.

 Medial head: Surprisingly, this is located at the back of the upper triceps; this is unusual due to the fact it would be expected to be in the middle!

 Long head: Where the aim is in the name; it is the longest part of the triceps and is located running down the back of the body on the arm.

 Functionally speaking, the triceps are underestimated.
 They are without a doubt one of the most important upper body muscles we have.
 From a non-gym perspective, we use them everyday in our daily activities; due to the extension at the elbow joint, any push movement we do will involve our triceps as one of the predominant muscles.

 Whilst targeting the lateral head of the triceps, the triceps pushdown also exercises the primary move of the triceps (to extend at the elbow joint); applies the bicep as a secondary movement and can also be performed in a variety of ways including; triceps rope pushdowns, triceps bar pushdowns, single arm cable pushdowns, single arm rope pushdowns and many more.

 There is often a tendency for the tricep pushdown to be performed incorrectly, here is a go to guide on how to prevent this from occurring.